3C277.1 e-MERLIN workshop: Part 1 - Calibration

 delmod()

-Insert a suitable solution interval (from inspection of the previous amp plots and listobs output), the tables to apply and interpolation modes.
-Note that if you set a solint longer than a single scan on a source, the data will still only be averaged within each scan unless an additional 'combine' parameter is set, not needed here.
+Insert a suitable solution interval based on the inspection of the previous amplitude plots and the output from listobs, along with the tables to apply and interpolation modes.
+Keep in mind that if you set a solution interval longer than a single scan for a source, the data will still only be averaged within each scan unless an additional 'combine' parameter is set, which is not needed in this case.

 gaincal(vis='all_avg.ms',